 - The idea is not well presented or framed as a business proposition

 - The idea not seen as cost effective or it may take time to address

-But first, we want to engage and involve them and get them to “step back from the wagon and think out of the box” a little and to generate some ownership involvement because they will share their ideas with others.
+But first, consider engaging and actively involving them and get them to “step back from the wagon and think out of the box” a little and to generate some ownership involvement because they will share their ideas with others.
 This image below is a simple framework for the overall thinking about the issues and the opportunity and for the guided discussions about issues and opportunities:

-“Don’t Just DO Something, Stand There” and “The Round Wheels are already in the wagon” are two of the many operational metaphors around these images.
+“Don’t Just DO Something, Stand There“ and “The Round Wheels are already in the wagon“ are two of the many operational metaphors around these images.
 The process you use for involving people depends on people actively engaging with the metaphor and generating their own ideas about issues and opportunities.

 Note that we moved from the original line-art images to using LEGO to illustrate and animate different themes and that we are now in the process of redoing the line art in a new and more colorful style.
 More to come, for sure!